plone/documentation/docs/backend/schemas.md

     form.omitted("dummy")
     dummy = schema.Text(
-        title=u"Dummy"
+        title="Dummy"
         )

     form.omitted("edit_only")
     form.no_omit(IEditForm, "edit_only")
     edit_only = schema.TextLine(
-        title = u"Only included on edit forms",
+        title = "Only included on edit forms",
         )
 ```